Skip to main content

 5. The Opportunity Cost (What we could have achieved instead?)

 The Transport Impact: Each kg of hydrogen can run a hydrogen fuel-cell car for over 100 km.
-So, 3.75 billion kg of hydrogen could power such cars to cover around 375 billion kilometers without a emitting single gram of CO2.
-This means it could power over a million hydrogen cars for an entire year!
+So, 3 billion kg of hydrogen could power such cars to cover around 300 billion kilometers without a emitting single gram of CO2.
+Assuming a car travels 20,000 km per year, this much hydrogen could power roughly one and a half million hydrogen cars for an entire year!

 We are choosing "digital hashing" instead!